lakhwani/repo-to-html/README.md

-# Convert Repository to HTML
+# Convert Repository to HTML/PDF
 A lightweight Python script (<350 lines) that converts your repository contents to a single, well-formatted HTML document.
 I often use it for LLMs.

 ## Why I use it?